 config.phpis writable to the web server.
 This allows the admin to change myDBR's settings via the browser.
 Also, make sure that it is not readable to other users.

 Example permissions on Linux (check your document directory and apache user).
 On MacOS X the apache user is by default "_www".

 $ sudo mv mydbr /var/www/html $ cd /var/www/html/mydbr $ sudo chown -R apache:apache * . $ sudo chmod -R go-r * $ sudo chmod -R u+w *

 Point your browser to http://localhost/mydbr/.
 If your installation is complete, you are greeted with the setup screen.

 If you ever need to reset the install to this point, in the

 config.php contains a key 'SETUPDONE' which will determine if the myDBR application will present the install screen or the standard login screen.

 The first time you use the application, you will be greeted by the install wizard.
-By this point, you should be able to enter the connection details into your reporting database. myDBR also makes system checks to see that your environment is in working order.
+By this point, you should be able to enter the connection details into your reporting database. myDBR also checks the setup to see that your environment is in working order.
 If you see error messages on the screen, please fix the configuration errors before proceeding.

 The admin user's username.
 This user must have privileges to the mydbr database object,

 including the right to execute stored routines.
 In the example installation, we created user